 Evaluate and refine your scripts

 Regularly review and adjust your scripts according to the feedback obtained from your conversations.
-This continuous improvement will strengthen your scripts’ effectiveness over time.
+Continuously updated scripts remain relevant and effective in addressing evolving market trends and prospect needs.

 Bottom Line